7 Things You Need to Know If You Have Multiple Sclerosis [Updated]

-MSWorld: This is an all volunteer patient-run organization that connects people living with MS through chat rooms, message boards, and other patient resources.
+MSWorld: This is an all-volunteer, patient-run organization that connects people living with MS through chat rooms, message boards, and other patient resources.

-Multiple Sclerosis Association of America (MSAA): In addition to educational resources for patients, the MSAA also offers assistance programs for receiving MS support items.
+Multiple Sclerosis Association of America (MSAA): In addition to educational resources for patients, MSAA also offers assistance programs for receiving MS support items.

-MS Focus: The Multiple Sclerosis Foundation: MS Focus is committed to providing educational resources and ways to help those living with MS educate others about their condition through the MS Focus Ambassador program.
+MS Focus: The Multiple Sclerosis Foundation: MS Focus is committed to providing educational resources and ways to help those with MS educate others about their condition through the MS Focus Ambassador program.